neurobin/rnm/README.md

 Terminate replace strings with `;` to provide multiple replace strings, e.g `'/s1/r1/gi;/s2/r2/i;/s3/r3/'`.

 You can provide multiple replace strings with repeated `-rs` option and multiple file with repeated `-rs/f` options.
-These options can be combined together too.
+These options can be mixed with each other too.

 ```
 Example: '/video/Episode /i//gi' will replace every instances